qhdchenghan/Marlin-Creality-CR10/README.md

 ## Features

-* All settings that are not stock have an UPDATED comment and are often documented.,
+* All settings that are not stock have an UPDATED comment and many are documented.
 * Added UBL bed leveling.
 Unified Bed Leveling gives the opportunity to fine tune and test the bed level mesh, and store multiple settings for different beds
 * Added tri-point bed correction.
 This still uses the bed level mesh, but tilts it based on 3 measurement points for each print
 * space saving features.
 Some features like Arc support have been disabled to save some space for other features such as Unified Bed Leveling